huntdatacenter/docs/docs/patch-notes.md

 * [Read a copy of the new community consent](/do-science/community/current-consent/)
 * [Read about our HUNT Cloud community](/do-science/community/)

+**Workbench certificate expiration reminder**

+We have started to forward reminders on email to renew your workbench certificate before expiration.
+The aim is to send you the notification roughly one week before you need to install the new certificates.

 **Lab Access configuration**

 We have removed the old onboarding guide, and new lab users will do their initial [lab access](/do-science/lab-access/) setup by clicking a `Lab access link` that we send in the initial onboarding email.
 The new ["Configure access](/do-science/lab/)-page will point you a service desk button where you can request a lab access link if you don't have yours at hand.